SE-Stuttgart/riot/orga/charter/charter.md

 ## Puropose

 ### Vision
 The product enables a number of realistic Internet of Things scenarios which can be studied and extended easily.
-We will have a simulation of the Internet of Things focusing on the communication between smartphones and different devices directly and over the cloud.
-For example, we will simulate a car computer unit and house electronic devices communicating and being controlled by a mobile applications.
+We want to be able to investigate how new scenarios can be added to the Internet of Things (IoT).
+We will have an IoT  environment which can work with simulated and actual devices focusing on the communication between smartphones and different devices directly and over the cloud.
+For example, we will simulate a car computer unit and house electronic devices.
+Devices communicate and control each other in a secure and safe way.
+A mobile application and a web site are main controllers.

 ### Mission
-For the software engineering research community, in particular the Software Engineering group at the University of Stuttgart, the IoT project will develop, deploy and make available as open source a hight-quality and easily extendible software system to simulate an Internet of Things including at least a mobile application, a cloud service with Web interface and interface to a car and house simulator.
-No such simulator does exist today.
+For the software engineering research community, in particular the Software Engineering group at the University of Stuttgart, the IoT project will develop and deploy an IoT platform.
+It will be made available as open source.
+The platform should be of high-quality and easily extendible.
+It should include at least a mobile application, a cloud service with Web interface and interfaces to a car and house electronics (simulator).

 ### Mission Tests

-* Integrating a new, simple scenario does not take more than a person-week of effort.
+* For a new developer, understanding the platform and integrating a new, simple scenario does not take more than two person-weeks of effort.
+* The communication is encrypted.
+* A non-authorised user cannot access data in the platform.
-* Clone Coverage over the whole code is < 10%
+* Clone Coverage over the whole code is < 10%.
+* The statement test coverage will be > 70%.
+* 4 scenarios implemented as integration tests run successfully.
-* The simulation will be used in research work that is published within a year.
+* The IoT platform will be used in research work that is published within a year.
 * Another research group uses the simulation environment within a year.